bytecodealliance/regalloc2/doc/DESIGN.md

 ## CFG and Instructions

 The allocator operates on an input program that is in a standard CFG
-representation: the function body is a list of basic blocks, and each block has a list of instructions and zero or more successors.
-The allocator also requires the client to provide predecessors for each block, and these must be consistent with the successor lists.
+representation: the function body is a sequence of basic blocks, and each block has a sequence of instructions and zero or more successors.
+The allocator also requires the client to provide predecessors for each block, and these must be consistent with the successors.

 Instructions are opaque to the allocator except for a few important
 bits: (1) `is_ret` (is a return instruction); (2) `is_branch` (is a
-branch instruction); (3) `is_call` (is a call instruction, for heuristic purposes only), (4) `is_move` (is a move between registers), and (5) a list of Operands, covered below.
+branch instruction); (3) `is_call` (is a call instruction, for heuristic purposes only), (4) `is_move` (is a move between registers), and (5) a vector of Operands, covered below.
 Every block must end in a return or branch.

 Both instructions and blocks are named by indices in contiguous index